Cynthia M. Johnson, MA

 Anesthesia prevents pain during surgery.
 There may be some pain as you recover.
 You may also have some cramping in your bladder.
 You will be given medication to help manage any discomfort.

-The usual length of stay is two days.
+The usual length of stay is 2 days.
 You may need to stay longer if there are complications.

 When you return home, be sure to follow your doctor's instructions.